 The MLP Problem

 Every transformer layer has two main components: attention heads that move information between positions, and MLPs that apply nonlinear transformations at each position.
-We have good tools for analyzing attention -- the QK and OV decomposition reveals how heads select and process information.
-MLPs, by contrast, remain opaque.
-They are dense, nonlinear, and difficult to decompose into interpretable parts.
+The QK and OV decomposition gives us useful tools for analyzing how attention heads select and move information.
+MLPs are harder to decompose because their transformations are dense and nonlinear.

 Sparse autoencoders offered a partial solution.
 By training an SAE on a layer's activations, we can decompose those activations into sparse, interpretable features.
 But SAEs reconstruct the same activation they receive as input.
 They reveal what features are present at a given layer, not how information transforms as it passes through the MLP.
 An SAE placed at the MLP output tells us what features exist after the MLP computation.
 It does not tell us which input features produced which output features.The distinction is subtle but important.
 An SAE asks: 'What features are encoded in this activation vector?'
 A transcoder asks: 'What function does this MLP compute, expressed in terms of sparse features?'
 The first is a question about representation; the second is a question about computation.